Lottery numbers will be available online on Friday, February 7, 2014 for current sophomores and juniors. For current

 Please note that current first-year students have the opportunity to block book rooms in Colonial and Musselman Halls.
 For more information on this option, please refer

-to the "Specific Group Information
+to the "Specific Group Information" section of the

 What if I am not assigned a room this spring?